python/typing/README.rst

 --------

 * The typing.py module and its unittests are edited in the src subdirectory of this repo.
-The python2 subdirectory conatins the Python2 backport.
+The python2 subdirectory contains the Python2 backport.

 * The PEPs 484, 483, and 482 are edited in the GitHub python/peps repo.